Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 During interactive data exploration, you can:

 - choose which **variables** to explore and visualize.
-- export an R script that generates interesting results in IDEAR to an **R script log file** with the click of a button.
+- export interesting results with **EXPORT** button.
-- generate a final report on the results of your data exploration by clicking the **Generate Report** button to execute the R script log file.
+- generate a final report of your data exploration by clicking the **Generate Final Report** button.

 ## Sample Dataset